thinkoco/c5soc_opencl/HowToDo.md

 	make socfpga_cyclone5_de10_nano.dtb
 	make socfpga_cyclone5_de10_standard.dtb

-If you just need x2go and no vga support, just remove the video ip core description in the dts files.Also,you can reduce the VIP driver in kernel and rebuild OpenCL driver.
+for x2go only mode.If you just need x2go only, you should remove the video ip core description in the dts files.

+	make socfpga_cyclone5_de1soc_x2go.dtb
+	make socfpga_cyclone5_de10_nano_x2go.dtb
+	make socfpga_cyclone5_de10_standard_x2go.dtb

-For rebuliding aoc_drv.ko diver,cd to the dirver folder:
+Also,you can reduce the VIP driver in kernel and rebuild OpenCL driver(This is an optional step).For rebuliding aoc_drv.ko diver,cd to the dirver folder:

 	make KDIR=../(to the linux-socfpga kernel path)